-This is a guest post from Kristen Bowie, a marketing leader forging the path with data-driven decisions.
+This guest post originally appeared on amyboyington.com and is written by Kristen Bowie, a marketing leader forging the path with data-driven decisions.
 When she’s not writing for thought leadership and creating sponsorship proposals at Qwilr, she’s hanging out with her two urban dwarf goats, painting, or watching a local band.

 Years ago, freelancers acquired clients by constantly pitching to new prospects (usually by phone, yikes!).
 It’s a lot different these days, mostly due to job boards and freelance work platforms.

 It’s pretty easy to outgrow the work available on a lot of these boards and services, which can leave you yearning for more.
 If you find yourself wanting to get better clients with bigger budgets, cold pitching is still one of the best ways to land projects and work that you would never get otherwise and pitch your freelance business to prospective clients.

 In order to be effective, you have to dial in your approach and make sure that you’re connecting with the right people in the right way.
 As most of us can attest, the majority of people are pretty suspicious about emails from people you don’t know.
 The ones that aren’t trashed generally have one thing in common- they were able to grab your attention from the get-go.

 If you can master the art of client pitches that do the same thing, you’ll never be lacking for work.

 We will be covering the best way to build an effective cold pitch to acquire clients for your freelance business in the following article.
 It is hard work and can be completely nerve-wracking but the opportunities it presents for your business are untouchable.

 When you’re a solopreneur running a freelance business, research is probably more important than the content of your proposal.
 Instead of guessing who your point of contact is that you should be pitching to, you should first do your due diligence and research on who the decision-makers are at the business you’re pitching to.